mongodb/snooty-parser/HACKING.md

 #### `flutter.py`

-Tool to verify and mark validity for any Giza-style YAML input.
+Tool to load arbitrary JSON/YAML/TOML data into a class and report schema violations.

 #### `types.py`

-Definitions of class components that make up the parser.
-See n.py for more granular types of nodes that are expected within the reStructuredText.
+Definitions of high level configuration components that make up the parser, ie. ProjectConfig

+#### `n.py`

+Node type definitions that the parser generates for front end consumption.

 #### `util.py`